scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 first powered controlled extraterrestrial flight

 What do they have in common?
 Each has pipelines that utilize the Scientific Python ecosystem.
-In this talk, I'd like to discuss why this is so special, how we got here, and what lies on the road ahead.
+In this talk, I'd like to discuss why this is so special, where we are now, and what lies on the road ahead.

 ---